As the number of ROS packages increases, it is hard to quickly find a package

 There's obviously tension between making a name specific and keeping it from becoming

-- using catchall names such as utils should be avoided as they do not scope what goes
+- Using catchall names such as utils should be avoided.
+They do not scope what goes

 into the package or what should be outside the package

 - A package name should not contain ros as it is redundant.

 Exceptions include core packages and ROS bindings of an upstream library

 - The package name should describe what the package does, not where it came from.

 One of ROS's goals is to develop a canonical set of tools for making robots do